 Just like us, leopard geckos express their feelings and emotions through noises.
 However, it can be difficult to know exactly what your leopard gecko feels like based on their sounds.
 After all, we don’t speak their language.

 Even though it is impossible to know exactly what your leopard gecko is thinking, there are some common sounds you could look for to get a hint.
 Let’s take a look at the four most common leopard gecko sounds and their meaning.
-Each sound will be accompanied with an audio to give you an example of what to listen for.
+Each sound will be accompanied by an audio clip to give you an example of what to listen for.

 Let’s get started.

 Just like dogs, cats, people, and birds, leopard geckos make noises that often express how they are feeling.
 Even though leopard geckos often communicate through noises, it’s hard for humans to understand since we don’t speak the same language.

 Leopard geckos can make a variety of sounds, but the most common include chirps, squeaks, barks, and screams.
 Every leopard gecko will sound slightly different, though the sounds will generally be the same for each pet.